martyav/learn-haskell/README.md

         putStrLn "A bunch of Linux dunces on StackOverflow didn't know about the `Set-Content -Encoding` command and sent me on a wild goose chase."
    ```

 3. Back in your CLI, type `ghc <filename.hs>`.
-This command generates a Hasekll executable.
+This command generates a Haskell executable.
 4. Run the executable you just created.
 It should have the same name as your new file, but with an *.exe* extension instead of *.hs*.
 You will see the following text print to screen.

     ```PlainText